tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 {{% /codeblock %}}

 For the sake of this building block, if you introduce the appropriate repository name, the tag of the image you are interested in, and the port where you want jupyter to be executed (e.g. 4444) this docker-compose will be ready to allow you to work with your imported environment.
-Again, feel free to copy it and use it as your own docker-compose template!
+Again, feel free to copy it and use it as your docker-compose template!
 It has been designed to work properly in conjunction with the dockerfile above by following the steps within this building block.
 For that you should save it (for example, in the same directory where you placed your dockerfile previously) as "docker-compose.yml", open the command line there and run:

 `docker compose up`

-Now you just have to access jupyter by clicking on the link generated in your command line, or alternatively by copying it in your browser's search bar.
+Now you just have to access jupyter by clicking on the link generated in your command line, or by copying it into your browser's search bar.

 <p align = "center">
 <img src = "../img/command_line_jupyter.png" width="750">
-<figcaption> Click on the generated link or paste it in your browser to access jupyter. </figcaption>
+<figcaption> Click on the generated link or paste it into your browser to access jupyter. </figcaption>
 </p>

-If the execution was succesful, once you access jupyter you will notice that it has been opened in a directory called "your-env".
+If the execution was successful, once you access jupyter you will notice that it has been opened in a directory called "your-env".
 This directory exists in both your local computer and the image's container and is the connection between the two.
 This is the main function of the [docker volume](https://docs.docker.com/storage/volumes/) that was set in the docker-compose and it implies that any file you place on this directory on your pc will be made available also for you to work with it in your environment's container.
-Conversely you can retrive from the container to your local filesystem any file generated which is stored here.
-Ideally, here is where you should place the files of your project so you can work with them in the more flexible manner.
+Conversely, you can retrieve from the container to your local filesystem any file generated which is stored here.
+Ideally, here is where you should place the files of your project so you can work with them more flexibly.

 You can also use any name for this directory where the volume has been mounted (first in the dockerfile and then in the docker-compose) to make it more recognizable to you.